 If your dog is prone to seizures, you can take some natural treatments to help them recover and reduce the frequency of these seizures.
 During an attack, you should keep calm, eliminate dangerous items that might harm your dog, and keep the temperatures cool to protect their body from a seizure's overheating effects.
 You can also carefully cool their bodies by putting cold water on their paws.

 An effective natural treatment for dog seizures is dietary change.
 Eliminate food proven to be toxic and dangerous to your dog.
-Embrace herbal remedies and supplements such as essential fatty acids, homeopathic oil, melatonin, and honey.
+Embrace herbal remedies and natural dog supplements such as essential fatty acids, homeopathic oil, melatonin, and honey.
 Talk to your vet to determine the effective seizure remedies for your dog.